 Usually, when backing up to your Google Drive, if an error occurs, you will see some options for you to take action.
 Choose “Cancel” from those options, and the sync process will stop immediately.

 Quit Backup and Sync

-Backup and Sync is an application from Google that is used to back up all your local files to Google Drive.
-This app is also used to sync all your files to Google Drive.
+Backup and Sync is an application from Google that is used to back up all your local files on your Google Drive folder.
+This app is also used to auto sync all your files to Google Drive.
 If you want to turn off Google Drive sync, one of the ways to do it is to close this program.

 Within the application, simply click on the three vertical dots at the top right corner.
 Then, click on “Quit Backup and Sync”.
 Google Drive sync will be stopped immediately.
 You can also make use of the “Pause” option to temporarily stop the backup process.